Hello! Who are you and what business did you start?

 ProMD Health has provided an update on their business!

-About 1 month ago, we followed up with ProMD Health to see how they've been doing since we published this article.
+Over 1 year ago, we followed up with ProMD Health to see how they've been doing since we published this article.

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.

 Get our 5-minute email newsletter packed with business ideas and money-making opportunities, backed by real-life case studies.